s0hv/foo_discord_rich/docs/album-artwork.md

 After these steps you should start seeing the album art show up in your discord status.

+### Catbox
+Scripts to use if you want to upload album art to [https://catbox.moe](https://catbox.moe)

 ### Catbox uploader for Powershell 7
-This script can be used for uploading files to https://catbox.moe, or it can be modified for use with other sites if you know a bit of powershell.
-To use it you must have Powershell 7 installed (might work with 6, but I have not tested this).
+To use this script you must have Powershell 7 installed (might work with 6, but I have not tested this).
 One way of installing it is with [winget](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#winget)
 Also, for full UTF-8 support you must enable UTF-8 support from `Language -> Administrative language settings -> Change system locale -> Make sure this option is checked "Beta: Use Unicode UTF-8 for worldwide language support".`

 The code can be found from [this gist](https://gist.github.com/vt-idiot/8a7161a48dc6f7f7719423e938217267).

 After downloading set the Artwork upload command to the following value (assumes powershell 7 has been installed in the default location)
 `"C:\Program Files\PowerShell\7\pwsh.exe" "C:\path\to\catbox.ps1"`

+### Catbox uploader for Python 3.7 or later
+The python setup for this is the same as for [imgur script](#imgur-upload-script-for-python-37-or-later).
+The code can be found from [this gist](https://gist.github.com/mechabubba/db1200c05fbbecf753b23c92ee8e9271).

+After you have installed python and saved the script on your machine, you need to set the Artwork upload command as follows.
+`"C:\path\to\python" "C:\path\to\catbox_upload.py"`

 ## Descriptions of options